-Discipline: A student is expected to know what constitutes academic integrity, to avoid committing academic offences, and to take responsibility for their actions.
-A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g., plagiarism, cheating) or about "rules" for group work/collaboration should seek guidance from the course professor, academic advisor, or the Associate Dean.
+Discipline: A student is expected to know what constitutes academic integrity, to avoid committing an academic offence, and to take responsibility for their actions.
+Check www.uwaterloo.ca/academicintegrity/ for more information.
+A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g., plagiarism, cheating) or about "rules" for group work/collaboration should seek guidance from the course instructor, academic advisor, or the Associate Dean.
 When misconduct has been found to have occurred, disciplinary penalties will be imposed under the St. Jerome's University Policy on Student Discipline.
-For information on categories of offenses and types of penalties, students should refer to University of Waterloo Policy 71 - Student Discipline.
-For typical penalties check Guidelines for the Assessment of Penalties.
+For information on categories of offences and types of penalties, students should refer to University of Waterloo Policy 71, Student Discipline.
+For typical penalties, check the Guidelines for the Assessment of Penalties.